Don't miss another issue of Breaking News! Click here to subscribe for an email each time a new issue is posted!

 Dear Friends of Gateway:

-Here is this week's issue of Breaking News -- the e-newsletter of the Gateway Regional School District.
+Here is the latest issue of Breaking News -- the e-newsletter of the Gateway Regional School District.
 We are always looking for feedback and ideas to improve the newsletter, so please feel free to contact us!

 WEBLINK OF THE WEEK:

-VHS TO DVD-R FUNDRAISER FOR GATEWAY FILM STUDIO
+VHS TO DVD-R FUNDRAISER FOR GATEWAY FILM STUDIES

-IN CLOSING, this week's Superintendent's Corner is now posted.
-This week, Dr. Hopson asks for the help of parents, students, staff and community members as a number of upcoming surveys gather important input for next year’s planning.
+IN CLOSING, this week's Superintendent’s Corner is now posted.
+This week, Dr. Hopson discusses the innovation underway in Gateway schools and the need for the state to look at funding, mandates, and regulations that work against small, rural districts.
 Read the complete column for more information.

 Wendy V. Long, Editor